branden-chaisorn/ChatMatch/README.md

     dependency injection via Dagger 2 would make more sense since you'd have a centrally located area for various dependencies.
 - Mockito-Kotlin
-    - Mockito-Kotlin was used so that we can select which classes / objects to test.
+    - Mockito-Kotlin is used so that we can select which classes / objects to test.
 This creates a nice separation of concerns when testing and helps to ensure that you only test what you want.
 - Android-Check
     - The Android-Check is used to be able to run static analysis checks against the code base.